microsoft/onnxruntime-extensions/README.md

 # License
 [MIT License](LICENSE)

+# Getting started
+Windows:
+- Install Visual Studio with C++ development tools
+- Copy build.bat to mybuild.bat and edit as needed.
+You may need to change "Enterprise" to "Community" depending on your Visual Studio version.
+- Run mybuild.bat
+- cd into `out/Windows/RelWithDebInfo` and run `pip install -e .`
+- Run `python test/test_pyops.py` run the repo root

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a